charlybernard/pegazus-extension/README.md

 This folder contains code to build knowledge graphs.

 ⚠️ To get more information about their content, please read their [readme](scripts/README.md).

+### `web_app` folder
+This folder contains code for the web application to see the evolution of the landmarks.

+⚠️ To get more information about their content, please read their [readme](web_app/README.md).